LaurenceA/infrastructure/README.md

 First, it provides the job submission helper scripts described below.

 Second, we have two places to keep files $HOME and $WORK. $HOME is backed up, but is super constrained (about 20 GB). $WORK is much bigger but not backed up.
-So, this `.bashrc` sets up caches to live in $WORK by default.
+So, this `.bashrc` sets all caches, including for Hugging Face and Pip, to live in $WORK.

 Third, it is super-easy to make a gigantic mess when installing stuff in Python.
 To fix that, this .bashrc actually bans you from installing packages globally.
 So you can only install packages in a venv.
 The usual approaches is to navigate to your project directory and use:
 ```